University of Technology Sydney

 Intent:

-The assessment asks students to put together a portfolio of historically important architectural examples and situate them relative to one of the subject's themes.
-The assessment involves a group presentation and an individual submission.
+The assessment asks students to research and assemble a portfolio of architectural projects relevant to themes identified in the set readings.
+The assessment involves a group presentation of work in progress, and an individual submission.
 It relates to the first half of the lecture series which is structured as a series of thematic investigations.

 Objective(s):